wizzardx/odin-recipes/README.md

-# Grandma's Kitchen
+# Odin Recipes

 ## Project Description
-Grandma's Kitchen is a basic recipe website, designed to showcase fundamental HTML skills.
+Odin Recipes is a basic recipe website, designed to showcase fundamental HTML skills.
 This project involves building a website with an index page linking to various recipes.

 ## Objective
 The primary objective is to practice and enhance HTML coding abilities, focusing on structure and content organization without advanced styling.